A model for optimizing quantum key distribution with continuous-wave pumped entangled-photon sources

 \section{Introduction}

 Quantum key distribution (QKD) is a method of creating a secret and random one-time pad for two remote users usable for unconditionally secure encryption of messages \cite{Gisin2002, Xu2020}.
 Since its first proposal in 1984 \cite{Bennett2014}, intense research has pushed QKD ever closer to real-life realizations.
 It has been shown via free-space links on ground \cite{Ursin2006, Yin2012, Ecker2021} and from space \cite{Yin2020} as well as for long-distance fiber links \cite{Wengerowsky2019} and in network configurations \cite{Wengerowsky2018a, Joshi2019}.
 Many different schemes have been proposed in recent decades, such as entanglement-based protocols (E91 \cite{Ekert1991} resp.
 BBM92 \cite{Bennett1992}), twin-field \cite{Chen2021arx} and decoy-state prepare-and-send implementations \cite{Lo05a}.
-Unlike prepare-and-measure protocols, entanglement-based applications have the advantage of being able to create their quantum states in a single coherent process, i.e., no quantum random number generators or other electronical inputs are required.
+Unlike prepare-and-measure protocols, entanglement-based applications have the advantage of being able to create their quantum states in a single coherent process based, for example, on spontaneous parametric down-conversion (SPDC).
+Therefore, no quantum random number generators or other electronical inputs are required.
 Thus, provably no information about the individual photon state exists before the actual measurement.
 In this sense, entanglement-based protocols exploit the quantum nature of the correlations necessary for QKD on the most fundamental level and can be extended to device-independent QKD \cite{Acin2007}.
-QKD with entangled photons also allows quantum network configurations with many users using one and the same sending apparatus, an entangled photon source \cite{Joshi2019}.
+QKD with entangled photons also allows quantum network configurations with many users using one and the same sending apparatus, an entangled-photon source (henceforth simply referred to as ``source") \cite{Joshi2019}.